itx-informationssysteme/jobapplications/Documentation/User/Index.rst

 Tasks
 =====
-There are two tasks implemented to manage applications that are not needed anymore or have to be removed for privacy law reasons.
+There are two console commands implemented to manage applications that are not needed anymore or have to be removed for privacy law reasons.

 Both of them feature two additional settings: